Conflux-Chain/conflux-documentation/docs/espace/tutorials/upgradableContract/transparent-proxy-foundry.md

 ```

+By following these steps, you can deploy and upgrade smart contracts using transparent proxy on Conflux eSpace with Foundry.
+This pattern not only allows you to update contract logic without changing the contract address but also effectively addresses selector conflicts by separating management functions from user functions.

-This tutorial provides a complete workflow for deploying and upgrading smart contracts using the transparent proxy pattern with Foundry, including all expected outputs at each step.
+The tutorial provides a complete workflow with all expected outputs at each step to help you successfully implement upgradeable contracts.